OUR VISION: Healthy, climate-resilient communities working together to enhance, restore and protect biodiversity and build a better, greener world.

 Keep your eyes and ears open for birds as they migrate south.

 Many believe that the word “salmon” comes from the Latin word “salmo” or “salire”, which means “to leap”.
-And, watching salmon leaping as they swim upriver to spawn in the fall is certainly a sight to behold!
-In Southern Ontario, the best time to catch a salmon run is anytime from mid-September to late October, depending on the species, water levels and the temperature.
-The salmon could be a Pacific species (Chinook, Coho or Pink) that were introduced during the 1900’s or Atlantic Salmon.
-To identify which species you are seeing, check out this guide from Fisheries and Oceans Canada.
-Interesting fact: Pacific salmon will die after spawning whereas Atlantic salmon will return to the lake.
+And, watching salmon leaping in the fall as they leave the lake or ocean they live in and swim upriver or upstream to spawn is certainly a sight to behold!
+In Southern Ontario, the best time to catch a fall salmon run is anytime from mid-September to late October (and even as late as November), depending on the species, water levels and the temperature.
+The salmon you might see could be a Pacific species (Chinook, Coho or Pink), introduced during the 1900’s or an Atlantic species.
+To identify the species, check out this guide.
+Interesting fact: after spawning, Pacific salmon species die, while Atlantic salmon species mostly survive and return to the lake.

 Wishing you a Happy Fall from the ACER team!